-This free pack of Pi Day Activities includes 7 printable pages.
+This free worksheet pack of Pi Day Activities includes 7 printable pages.

-You may certainly print as many of these activities as you need to enjoy with your kids and older students, classroom lessons, homeschool co-op, or community event.
-If you have a friend or co-worker would might like to use these free printables, please share the link to this post.
+You may certainly print as many of these activities as you need to enjoy with your kids and older students, classroom lessons, homeschool co-op, local library, or community event.
+If you have a friend or co-worker would might like to use these free printables, please share this post.
 Thanks!

-To get this free Pi Day Activities pack, simply subscribe to Rock Your Homeschool.
+To get this free Pi Day Activities printable worksheet pack, simply subscribe to Rock Your Homeschool.

-Plus, you’ll get emails with ideas, resources, and encouragement to make life and learning fun 🙂
+Oh, and you’ll also get emails with ideas, resources, and encouragement to make life and learning fun 🙂

-(Psst!
-Current RYHS members just need to access the Subscriber Freebies page and enter the password in your welcome email.
-If you have any problems or questions, please email Amy at [email protected]com)
+(Hey hey!
+Current RYHS members just need to access the VIP Resource Library page and enter the password in your welcome email.)

 I hope these Pi Day activities help you enjoy an extra special celebration with your kids!

-What are some other fun ways that you’ll celebrate this day?
+What are some other creative ways that you'll celebrate this day with your math lovers?
+What other subject areas can you enjoy this printable pack with your grade level?
 Share your ideas in the comments area below 🙂

 Wishing you a super fun math adventure this March 14th!